mblanchard10/Combinations-Permuations/README.md

 ## Dr. Jason M. Pittman

 ## Purpose
-The purpose of this work is to implement a program to test whether a given positive integer is prime or composite.
+The purpose of this work is to implement a program to compute cominbations or permutations.

 ## Requirements
 Your program, at a minimum, must include the following features.
 Be certain to submit your assignment after you are finished programming *and* testing.